HL7/fhircast-docs/docs/index.md

 The app subscribes to specific workflow events for the given user's session by contacting the Hub.
 The Hub verifies the subscription notifies the app when those workflow events occur; for example, by the clinician opening a patient's chart.
 The app deletes its subscription when it no longer wants to receive notifications.
 ![FHIRcast overview](img/colorful overview diagram.png)

+* Event notifications are thin json wrappers around FHIR resources.
+* With the `hub.topic` the app can query the Hub for the current status of the session at any time.
+* The app can request context changes by sending an event notification to the Hub's `hub.topic` url.
+The HTTP response status indicates success or failure.
+* The [Event Catalog](/#event-catalog) documents the workflow events that can be communicated in FHIRcast.
+Each event will always carry the same type of FHIR resources.

 ## Get involved
 * Check out our [awesome community contributions on github](https://github.com/fhircast)
 * [Log issues, submit a PR!](https://github.com/fhircast/docs)